 The BATT house is riddled with bullets, sand dripping from the sandbags on the roof.
 The gun-pit adjacent to the fort is swimming in gore and empty 25-lb shells.
 Inside the fort lies waste.
 But the walls, albeit seriously hit, are unbreached.

 Thus ended the battle of Mirbat.
 Six hours of almost unrelenting assault by 250 well-equipped adoo failed to silence nine SAS men and a handful of gendarmeries.
 After the battle, intelligence gathered from adoo prisoners revealed that their aim had been to capture the Mirbat, hold it for a few days, executing the local governor and his advisers in the meantime, indoctrinate the townsfolk to their communist creed, and vanish on the Jebel.
 It would’ve been a huge propaganda victory.
 Had they achieved their aim, the government’s claim of power would’ve sounded like empty words to the Dhofaris; its hearts and minds campaign seriously frustrated.
 No Dhofari would dare to work for the Sultan again.

 Mirbat should’ve been the adoo’s Tet Offensive.
 But they were counting without the SAS.
 The defeat and loss of almost 100 men sparked a fervor of kangaroo courts within the adoo ranks.
 Many leaders were executed.
 Younger fighters became disenchanted.
-It’s no wonder why August and September proved to be most fertile months for defecting to the government side and the joining firqats.
+It’s no wonder why August and September proved to be the most fertile months for defecting to the government side and the joining firqats.

 As for the SAS.
 They lost two brave men.
 Another was seriously wounded.
-Captain Kealy received the Distinguished Service Order, Britain’s second highest honor.
+Captain Kealy received the Distinguished Service Order, Britain’s second-highest honor.
 Corporal Labalaba was just Mentioned in Dispatches.
 He should have gotten the Victoria Cross.